-No in-combination impacts with the NDP are predicted as a result of its implementation.
+Given the above, no in-combination impacts with the NDP are predicted as a result of its implementation.

 Regional Planning Guidelines for the West Region, Border Region, South-East Region and South-West Region 2010 - 2022

 The RPGs have undergone an AA and recommended specific conditions to protect European sites.
 These were incorporated into the RPGs where appropriate.
 No in-combination impacts with the NDP are predicted as a result of implementation.